menu

 One downside of living in Rydal, however, is that residents on average have to contend with a long commute, spending on average 36.22 minutes every day commuting to work.

-Being a small town, Rydal does not have a public transit system used by locals to get to and from work.
+Rydal is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Rydal are slightly less educated than the national average of 21.84% for the average city or town: 16.13% of adults in Rydal have a bachelor's degree or advanced degree
+The percentage of adults in Rydal with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.13% of adults in Rydal have a bachelor's degree or advanced degree.

 The per capita income in Rydal in 2022 was $32,144, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
 This equates to an annual income of $128,576 for a family of four.
 However, Rydal contains both very wealthy and poor people as well.